What is Generalised Anxiety Disorder?

 - The fear of failure

-- Fear of negative evaluation from others
+- Fear of being seen negatively by others

-- Not being able to cope with daily responsibilities
+- Not coping with daily responsibilities

-- Concerns about world events reported in the media
+- Concerns about world events

 - Difficulty sleeping